 YOUTH DEVELOPMENT PROGRAM

-This program was designed to educate young people about the FUNdamentals of strength & conditioning (physical training) by emphasizing 9 Core Values.
-Here is the outline of our 1st day of the program:
+This program is designed to educate young people about the FUNdamentals of strength & conditioning by teaching 9 Core Values.
+Below is the 1st day outline:

 Core Value #1 - Respect

 Team discussion about how Respect & Hydration relate to one another

 In terms of physical development, this program introduces basics of strength & conditioning.
 All youth are welcome to join this program, whether they play sports or not.
 Our primary goal is to provide an affordable option for all local youth.

 I kindly ask parents to contact other parents who have kids to create a team of at least 6 participants that everyone is comfortable with their kids being around.
 I would prefer if your kids participate with other kids that are around the same age because there tends to be some significant differences in overall development, including, but not limited to, body awareness, attention span, and maturity.
 Ideally, there would be a U-12 and U-9 group.
 With that being said, I am not going to turn anyone away if it is easier for you as parents of two or more children for your 7 and 11-year-old

 to participate together at the same time, as an example.

 The core value of respect lays the foundation for the Youth development Program, and is introduced on Day 1 as it relates to our team expectations: